 The Remuneration Committee is responsible for setting the Remuneration Policy for all staff.
 The Remuneration Policy is designed to:

-- Promote sound and effective risk management;
+- be consistent with and promote sound and effective risk management;

-- Not encourage risk-taking which is inconsistent with the risk profile of the instrument constituting the fund of the AIFs the Firm manages;
+- not encourage risk-taking which is inconsistent with the risk profile of the instrument constituting the fund of the AIFs the Firm manages;

-- Be in line with the business strategy, objectives, values and interests of the Firm alongside the AIFs the Firm manages
+- be in line with the business strategy, objectives, values and interests of the Firm alongside the AIFs the Firm manages;

-- Include measures to avoid conflicts of interest
+- include measures to avoid conflicts of interest.

 All employees are paid a fixed, base salary which is commensurate with market rates for those of their seniority, experience and qualifications.
 Any variable element of remuneration is performance-related, based on the results of the Firm and performance of the individual.